 I was the kid in school who wondered why we learned abstract Math and Science concepts rather than skills that were relatable to adult life.

 I was a kid in school who shut down because I had too many emotions to even begin to think about what was happening in my classroom or what my teacher was talking about.
 From about the 4th grade, I remember questioning why taking soccer, where he shined, from my brother to "motivate" him in school was a good idea.

 I spent most of my time at home in my bedroom escaping in books.
 I was also the kid that never turned in any of the required book reports during the seventh grade and failed my 7th grade Reading class when in fact I had read 114 books that year.

 Looking back, I always was who I am today.
 I am someone who cares deeply about teaching and learning, someone who seeks relevancy in education, someone understands that we won't engage kids until we meet their needs, and someone who has a heart for kids in need of support.

-She wrote I Can Learn When I’m Moving: Going to School with ADHD with her 9 year old son about ADHD from the unique perspectives of a child and a mother who is also a teacher.
-She has seen both personally and professionally how children struggle to be understood and how adults are often at a loss with how to handle the difficult behaviors associated with ADHD and believes that by sharing her and her son’s story, along with researched-based strategies, she can bridge understanding for kids who desperately need our support.
+I wrote I Can Learn When I’m Moving: Going to School With ADHD http://bit.ly/icanlearnwhenimove with my 9 year old son from the unique perspectives of a child with ADHD and a mother who is also a teacher.
+I have seen both personally and professionally how children struggle to be understood and how adults are often at a loss with how to handle the difficult behaviors associated with ADHD.